Looking to sell a house in California? If you need help understanding the process and legal requirements, we’ve got you covered.

 There are many ways to find a realtor in California.
 To save the most time and money, stick to sources that make it easy to find quality options.

 Agent matching services

 Agent matching services match you up to local agents at no cost.
 It’s the best way to connect to experienced, local real estate agents in California, and to achieve commission savings.

-How it works: You provide basic info about your home and what you’re looking for in an agents.
+How it works: You provide basic info about your home and what you’re looking for in an agent.
 Within minutes, the service matches you up with top California agents from name-brand brokerages, like Berkshire Hathaway and Keller Williams.

-Family and friends can provide you with a credible, trustworthy realtor referral, because they probably wouldn’t recommend someone they didn’t have a good experience with.
+Family and friends can provide you with a credible, trustworthy realtor referral because they probably wouldn’t recommend someone they didn’t have a good experience with.

 How to compare agents

 After you’ve found several top-rated agents to compare, it’s time to set up interviews, meet with agents at your house, and choose an agent.